 Hotels with kids clubs in Sardinia: what parents need to know

 You need a rental car in Sardinia.
 Period.
 Buses connect major towns but not resort areas, and taxis are scarce outside Cagliari and Olbia airports.
-Olbia airport serves the San Teodoro resorts (30 min drive).
+Olbia airport serves the San Teodoro resorts.
+If you want a mainland alternative, kids club hotels in Rimini offer similar programmes at half the price.
+For a city-based option, kids club hotels in Barcelona are easier to reach by direct flights and metro (30 min drive).
 Cagliari airport serves Villasimius (60 min).
 Rent from the airport, not from a resort.
 Supermarkets (Conad, Eurospin) are cheap and well-stocked.
 Eat out at agriturismos where kids eat for 10-15 EUR including water and dessert.
 Strollers work on boardwalks but not on sand.
 Bring a baby carrier for beach days.
 La Cinta beach in San Teodoro is waist-deep for 50 metres out, and Simius beach in Villasimius has zero current.
+If your kids also want water park days, Rimini on the Adriatic coast has Aquafan and Beach Village within 20 minutes of most hotels.
+For hotels with good playgrounds rather than kids clubs, check Sicily playground hotels on the north coast.

 🧒Why Sardinia is ideal for kids club hotels